Skip to content

 Additional checks are available for services like Redis, Horizon, Octane, and more.
 See the available checks documentation for a complete list.
 To add a check, register it in the HealthServiceProvider.

-A public health check endpoint is available for external monitoring systems.
+A health check endpoint is available for external monitoring systems, protected by a secret token.

 Endpoint: GET /api/health